Managing and troubleshooting Elasticsearch memory

 As a Java application, Elasticsearch requires some logical memory (heap) allocation from the system’s physical memory.
 This should be up to half of the physical RAM, capping at 32GB.
 Setting higher heap usage is usually in response to expensive queries and larger data storage.
 Parent circuit breaker defaults to 95%, but we recommend scaling resources once consistently hitting 85%

-I highly recommend these overview articles by our team for more info:
+I highly recommend these overview articles for more info:

 Out of the box, Elasticsearch’s default settings automatically size your JVM heap based on node role and total memory.
 However, as needed, you can configure it directly in the following three ways: